-The date for the migration of Classic Aero, Fleet 77, Swift 64 and Inmarsat C services (to include Aero C and Mini C) from the Pacific Ocean Region (POR) I-3 satellite to the Asia/Pacific (APAC) I-4 satellite is now confirmed.
-This migration is scheduled to take place on 03 July 2018 at 06:00 UTC.
+The migration of Classic Aero, Fleet 77, Swift 64 and Inmarsat C services (to include Aero C and Mini C) from the Pacific Ocean Region (POR) I-3 satellite to the Asia/Pacific (APAC) I-4 satellite has been re-scheduled to take place on 29 August 2018 at 06:00 UTC.

 Our primary objective is to ensure that the transition process is as seamless as possible for our partners and customers.

 The transition of services from the I-3 fleet onto our I-4 constellation will continue throughout 2018 and will take approximately nine months to complete.
 Our approach is to migrate all services (Classic Aero, Fleet 77, Swift 64 and Inmarsat C), satellite by satellite, as per the schedule shown in the table below.

 |Atlantic Ocean Region West (AORW) I-3 to Americas (AMER) I-4||Classic Aero, Fleet 77 and Swift 64 services – migration successfully completed on 03 May 2018